contagon/handbook/handbook/26-temple-recommends.md

 ### 26.5.3 Young Missionaries Returning from Service Away from Home

 Before a young missionary serving away from home completes his or her service, the mission president conducts a temple recommend interview.
 If the missionary is worthy, he issues a recommend.
-The mission president dates and activates the recommend so it expires three months from the date the missionary returns home (see [24.10.1.1]).
+The mission president dates and activates the recommend so it expires three months from the date the missionary returns home.

 The bishop interviews returned missionaries to issue a new temple recommend near the end of the three-month expiration period.
 In urgent cases when the bishop is unavailable, he may authorize one of his counselors to conduct these interviews.